bwindsor/terraform-aws-website/README.md

     oauth_scopes = ["openid"]
     additional_redirect_urls = ["http://localhost:3000"]  // Useful for development purposes

-    # This setting is only required when is_private is true and create_cognito_pool is true
+    # This setting is only required when is_private is true and auth_type is COGNITO and create_cognito_pool is true
     auth_domain_prefix = "mydomain"

-    # This block is required when is_private is true and create_cognito_pool is false.
+    # This block is required when is_private is true and auth_type is COGNITO create_cognito_pool is false.
 Otherwise it is ignored.
     cognito = {
         user_pool_arn = aws_cognito_user_pool.mypool.arn
         user_pool_id = aws_cognito_user_pool.mypool.id